kshn01/quest/README.md

 You dont seem to be running in AWS or GCP or Azure
 ```

 Created EC2 instance and run the code got *same error*.
-Checked and found the issue that need to disable to IMDSv2.
+Checked configuration and found the issue, is that we need to disable to IMDSv2.
 And it worked!

 > Note: Code doesn't gives desired response in EC2 instances with IMDSv2 enabled.